 Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking.
 Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene.

 Bystanders play a critical role in the prevention of sexual and relationship violence.
-They are "individuals who observe violence or witness the conditions that perpetuate violence.
-They are not directly involved but have the choice to intervene, speak up, or do something about it."
+They are individuals who observe violence or witness the conditions that perpetuate violence.
+They are not directly involved but have the choice to intervene, speak up, or do something about it.
 We want to promote a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
 We may not always know what to do even if we want to help.
 Below is a list of some ways to be an active bystander.
-Further information regarding bystander intervention may be found.
-If you or someone else is in immediate danger, call DPS at (717) 337-6911 or the local police by dialing 911.
-This could be when a person is yelling at or being physically abusive towards another and it is not safe for you to interrupt.
+If you or someone else is in immediate danger, call DPS at (860) 768-7777 or the local police by dialing 911.
+This could be when a person is yelling at or being physically abusive towards another and it is not safe for you to intervene.